 CO4: understand concept of coupled oscillators and wave motion.
-Student will also be able to apply the concept of waves and oscillations to any type of waves like e. m. waves, mechanical waves.
+Student will also be able to apply the concept of waves and oscillations to any type of waves like e.m. waves, mechanical waves, longitudinal waves

-COURSE CODE: BOPL-2394 VIBRATIONS AND WAVES
+BACHELOR OF SCIENCE (HONOURS) PHYSICS (SESSION 2022-23) SEMESTER-II COURSE CODE: BOPL-2394 VIBRATIONS AND WAVES

-Maximum Marks: 75 (External 60 + Internal 15) Examination Time: 3 Hours Pass Marks: 21 Total Teaching hours: 60
+Maximum Marks: 75 (External 60 + Internal 15) Pass Marks: 21 Examination Time: 3 Hours Total Teaching hours: 60

 Eight questions of equal marks are to be set, two in each of the four Sections (A-D).
 Questions of Sections A-D should be set from Units I-IV of the syllabus respectively.
 Questions may be subdivided into parts (not exceeding four).
 Candidates are required to attempt five questions, selecting at least one question from each section.
 The fifth question may be attempted from any Section.
+All questions carry 12 marks.